TanYa-Go/Babushka-Bakes/README.md

    Site visior/shopper's goal is to be able to easily browse the website on any device so that they can quickly find what they are   looking for.
 Whether that is to buy products or just find some inspiration for their own baking.
 The easier is to find the contact information to contact the site owner, the better experience they will have.
 They need to clearly see what is the benefit of signing up for the account and what benefits will that bring them.

-* #### **Staff**
+* #### **Admin/Staff**

-  Staff goal is to maintain the website as per site owners wishes.
+  Admin/Staff goal is to maintain the website as per site owners wishes.
 They need to have an easy access to the admin panel and the login details so they can update the content required.
-The site needs to be intuitive for them and clearly show options for adding and updating certain details.
+The site needs to be intuitive for them and clearly show options for adding and updating products, blog posts etc.

 [Back to Top](#table-of-contents)